Gaurav Saini of Vizitor tells us about the touchless visitor management system.

 Gaurav Saini: I am a full-stack developer who has become an Entrepreneur.
-I worked for several organizations where the culture gave me an experience and knowledge that forced me to create my own IT firm.
+I worked for several organizations where the culture gave me experience and knowledge that forced me to create my own IT firm.
 Apart from this, I have been mentoring in Google Summer of Code with Mifos Initiative.
-I always wanted to build a product that would solve a real-life problem in society.
+I always wanted to build a product that would solve real-life problems in society.
 With my personal experience, I got inspired to launch my very own touchless visitor management system, “VIZITOR.”

 It is a product that lines up with the new normal, enabling organizations to have the safest check-ins on their premises, and it is a very easy-to-use tool that can work with your current infrastructure.
 We designed it in such a way that we can cater to every form of organization, whether it is a full-fledged multinational corporation or a small office.
 Vizitor ensures a safe, protected, and seamless check-in process.